UConn Huskies football: First Randy Edsall era (1999–2010)

-2007

-The 2007 season saw a quick turnaround with the Huskies' first ever Big East Conference football title, which they shared with West Virginia.
-For the first time UConn beat a ranked opponent at home, defeating South Florida 22–15.
-UConn participated in the Meineke Car Care Bowl losing to Wake Forest 24–10.
+The 2007 season saw a quick turnaround with the Huskies' first-ever Big East Conference football title, which they shared with West Virginia.
+For the first time, UConn beat a ranked opponent at home, defeating South Florida 22–15.
+UConn participated in the Meineke Car Care Bowl, losing to Wake Forest 24–10.

 That was followed up with consecutive 8–5 seasons in 2008 and 2009 with wins in both of their bowl games (over Buffalo and the SEC's South Carolina).

-2009

-The team was hit hard in 2009 by the on-campus murder of junior cornerback Jasper Howard who was stabbed by a non-student outside a dance following their homecoming game win over Louisville.
+The team was hit hard in 2009 by the on-campus murder of junior cornerback Jasper Howard, who was stabbed by a non-student outside a dance following their homecoming game win over Louisville.
 UConn struggled following his death, dropping their next three games and falling to 1–4 in-conference, but got a major win to break the streak at Notre Dame, a victory quoted by Coach Randy Edsall as being the program's "Best Win".
 The game ball from that victory was sent to Howard's mother in Miami, one of many tributes throughout the year for the fallen player.
 The team honored Howard prior to every game through the 2010 season, which would have been his senior year.

-2010

-The 2010 season brought a 2nd Big East Championship in 4 years and a trip to the 2011 Fiesta Bowl.
-After a loss in the Fiesta Bowl, to Oklahoma, Edsall did not fly home with or tell his players that he was leaving the UConn football program.
+The 2010 season brought a second Big East Championship in four years and a trip to the 2011 Fiesta Bowl.
+After a loss in the Fiesta Bowl to Oklahoma, Edsall did not fly home with or tell his players that he was leaving the UConn football program.
 He instead took a separate flight to Maryland to become their new head coach.
 It had also been noted in the media that Edsall's relationship with then-athletic director Jeff Hathaway had been strained for several years.

-Paul Pasqualoni era
+Paul Pasqualoni era (2011–2013)

+Two weeks after Edsall left for Maryland and after nearly seven years away from college football, Connecticut native Paul Pasqualoni was hired away as defensive coordinator from the Dallas Cowboys to lead the UConn football program, by the soon to be dismissed AD Hathaway.